LiZhang-2020/dpdk/doc/guides/prog_guide/rte_flow.rst

    +--------------+---------------------------------+

-Query structure to retrieve ageing status information of a shared AGE action, or a flow rule using the AGE action:
+Query structure to retrieve ageing status information of a indirect AGE action, or a flow rule using the AGE action:

 .. _table_rte_flow_query_age: